PacoEm/LAtelier/README.md

 # LAtelier

-It's the website about a recording studio bases in France.
+It's a website about a recording studio based in France.